engin100/980/labs/lab-8.md

 - Go to the EECS building across the street.
 If you have three team members present, designate one as the person transporting the system back up the stairs between trials, one as the dropper, and one as the recorder.

-- Prepare your parachute by attaching a single binder clip to the army guy.
+- Prepare your parachute by attaching a payload bucket and placing a single figurine into the bucket.

 - Drop the parachute and have the partner on the ground take a video of the parachute as it falls.